Glauber: Jets had better options available when hiring Gase

 Decisions have consequences, and in the Jets’ case, Christopher Johnson’s decision to hire Adam Gase over other qualified candidates has turned into an unmitigated disaster.

 Not since the 1-15 season under Rich Kotite in 1996 have the Jets been this bad.
 They’re 0-5 and about to get a lot worse, and there will soon be a reckoning with Gase’s future.
-It would be a shock to see him last the entire season; if things continue to spiral out of control, Johnson will have no other choice than to remove Gase prematurely, appoint Gregg Williams as the interim head coach, and hire someone else after the season.
+It would be a shock to see him last the entire season; if things continue to spiral out of control, Johnson will have no other choice than to remove Gase prematurely, appoint defensive coordinator Gregg Williams, wide receivers coach Shawn Jefferson or inside linebackers coach Frank Bush as the interim head coach, and hire someone else after the season.

 What makes this situation even worse is that Johnson had people in the building during the last hiring cycle who would have been far better choices than Gase.
 Three of those coaches are now working elsewhere as head coaches, and all three are in early playoff contention.

 Kliff Kingsbury is 3-2 after leading the Cardinals to a 30-10 pounding of the Jets on Sunday at MetLife Stadium.
-The Cardinals wisely gave up early on Josh Rosen and cast their lot with Kyler Murray, a far superior talent who was coached in college by Kingsbury and now has the rare opportunity for a long-lasting NFL partnership.
+The Cardinals wisely gave up early on Josh Rosen and cast their lot with Kyler Murray, a far superior talent Kingsbury once tried to recruit at Texas Tech.
+The two now form what could be a long-lasting NFL partnership.

 Matt Rhule, the former Baylor head coach, was believed to be a finalist for the Jets’ job, but the Jets’ reported concerns about Rhule’s staff prompted him to remain at Baylor in 2019.
 Rhule was one of the hottest candidates on the market this year and landed with Carolina, where he has the Panthers at 3-2 with Teddy Bridgewater at quarterback.
 Adding insult to injury, he signed former Jets receiver Robby Anderson, who leads Carolina with 489 receiving yards and is having a career year.
 This after making it clear he’d rather have been re-signed by the Jets, something general managerJoe Douglas declined to do and is paying the price for it now.